 Journal of Petroleum Research and Studies

 <p><strong>ISSN (print): 2220-5381</strong></p> <p><strong>ISSN (online): 2710-1096</strong></p> <p><span style="font-weight: 400;">Journal of Petroleum Research and Studies (JPRS) is a <strong>peer-reviewed open-access scientific</strong> <strong>journal, </strong>published by Ministry of Oil/ Petroleum Research and Development Center (PRDC)/ Baghdad/ Iraq, under the regulations and standards of the Ministry of Higher Education and Scientific Research in Iraq.</span></p> <p><span style="font-weight: 400;">The first edition of the journal was published in August 2010, It aims at disseminating leading-edge knowledge and expertise in petroleum Indusrial topics to researchers, academic scientists, and postgraduate students.
-A double-blind peer-reviewing system is being used to assure the publication's quality.</span></p> <p>JPRS is published quarterly, artical of this journal are licensed under the terms of the Creative Commons Attribution International Public License CC-BY 4.0 (https://creativecommons.org/licenses/by/4.0/legalcode), which licensees arexing unrestrictly allowed to search, download, share, distribute, print, or link to the full texts of the articles, crawl them for indexing and reproduce any medium of the articles provided that they give the author(s) proper credits (citation).</p> <p>JPRS issued under the supervision of a group of professors and oil experts, as well as two professors who affiliated to University PLYMOUTH, (UK) and another is Consultant and Adjunct Faculty at the Colorado School of Mines and the University of Houston , (USA)</p> <p><span style="font-weight: 400;">The journal has excellent scientific level since first issued, evaluation techniques for researches and studies which followed aimed towards developed scientific and technical level.
-PRDC seeks to produce the journal in the best way because of the importance it represents in disseminating the scientific achievements in the oil sector as well as the research of students in the Ministry of higher Education and scientific research.</span></p> <p><span style="font-weight: 400;">Concerned with publishing researches and studies related to the oil industry in the fields of:</span></p> <p><span style="font-weight: 400;">- Petroleum Engineering</span></p> <p><span style="font-weight: 400;">- Geology</span></p> <p><span style="font-weight: 400;">- Chemistry</span></p> <p><span style="font-weight: 400;">- Chemical Engineering</span></p> <p><span style="font-weight: 400;">- Environment</span></p> <p><span style="font-weight: 400;">- Oil Economy</span></p> <p><span style="font-weight: 400;">- Renewable Energy. </span></p> <p><span style="font-weight: 400;">The journal's website provides Open access and free in charge (download, publication) for authors, readers and institutions.</span></p>Iraqi Ministry of Oil / Petroleum Research and Development Centeren-USJournal of Petroleum Research and Studies2220-5381Iraq Crude Oil Exports – April, May, June/ 2021
+A double-blind peer-reviewing system is being used to assure the publication's quality.</span></p> <p>JPRS is published quarterly, artical of this journal are licensed under the terms of the Creative Commons Attribution International Public License CC-BY 4.0 (https://creativecommons.org/licenses/by/4.0/legalcode), which licensees arexing unrestrictly allowed to search, download, share, distribute, print, or link to the full texts of the articles, crawl them for indexing and reproduce any medium of the articles provided that they give the author(s) proper credits (citation).</p> <p>JPRS issued under the supervision of a group of professors and oil experts, t<span style="font-weight: 400;">he journal has excellent scientific level since first issued, evaluation techniques for researches and studies which followed aimed towards developed scientific and technical level.
+PRDC seeks to produce the journal in the best way because of the importance it represents in disseminating the scientific achievements in the oil sector as well as the research of students in the Ministry of higher Education and scientific research.</span></p> <p><span style="font-weight: 400;">Concerned with publishing researches and studies related to the oil industry in the fields of:</span></p> <p><span style="font-weight: 400;">- Petroleum Engineering</span></p> <p><span style="font-weight: 400;">- Geo sciences</span></p> <p><span style="font-weight: 400;">- Chemical Engineering</span></p> <p><span style="font-weight: 400;">- Environment</span></p> <p><span style="font-weight: 400;">- Oil Economy</span></p> <p><span style="font-weight: 400;">- Renewable Energy. </span></p> <p><span style="font-weight: 400;">The journal's website provides Open access and free in charge (download, publication) for authors, readers and institutions.</span></p>Iraqi Ministry of Oil / Petroleum Research and Development Centeren-USJournal of Petroleum Research and Studies2220-5381Iraq Crude Oil Exports – April, May, and June/ 2024

 <p>Table 1.
-Iraq Crude Oil Exports – April 2021</p> <p>Table 2.
-Iraq Crude Oil Exports – May 2021</p> <p>Table 3.
-Iraq Crude Oil Exports – June 2021</p>Ministry of Oil / Oil Marketing Company SOMO
+Iraq Crude Oil Exports – April 2024</p> <p>Table 2.
+Iraq Crude Oil Exports – May 2024</p> <p>Table 3.
+Iraq Crude Oil Exports – June 2024</p> <p> </p>Oil Marketing Company SOMO

 https://creativecommons.org/licenses/by/4.0/